-If the value of y is 0.0, the unoptimized program would produce 12 divide-by-zero errors at run time; the optimized program produces only one.
+If the value of y is 0.0, the unoptimized program would produce 12 divideby-zero errors at run time; the optimized program produces only one.
 (The variable t is a temporary variable created by the compiler.)
 Eliminating redundant calculations and removing invariant calculations from loops can affect the detection of such arithmetic errors.
 You should keep this in mind when you include error-detection routines in your program.

-3.1.17 Software Pipelining (OpenVMS Alpha systems only)
+3.1.17 Software Pipelining (OpenVMS I64 and OpenVMS Alpha systems)

-Software pipelining and additional software dependency analysis are enabled using the /OPTIMIZE=LEVEL=5 command line option, which in certain cases improves run-time performance. /OPTIMIZE=LEVEL=5 is not the default: /OPTIMIZE=LEVEL=4 remains the default.
+Software pipelining and additional software dependency analysis are enabled using the /OPTIMIZE=LEVEL=5 command-line option, which in certain cases improves run-time performance. /OPTIMIZE=LEVEL=5 is not the default; /OPTIMIZE=LEVEL=4 remains the default.